Contextual Joint Factor Acoustic Embeddings

-For speaker recognition overlap speaker between any of the datasets (training embeddings, training classifier and test) will cause a bias.
+For the purpose of speaker recognition, it is important to take into account the speaker overlap between training and testing.
+Thus three different task configurations are considered, different to the setting in \cite{hsu2017learning}.
+As speakers between any of the datasets (training embeddings, training classifier and test) will cause a bias.
 Three different configurations (Tasks a,b,c) are used to assess this bias.
 Task a reflects the situation where both classifier and embedding are trained on the same data.
 As the task is to detect a speaker the speakers present in the test set need to be present in training.
 Task b represents a situation where classifier and embedding are trained on independent data sets, but with speaker overlap.
 Finally Task c represents complete independence in training data sets and no speaker overlap.
 Table \ref{joint-overlap} summarises the relationships.

 \arraystretch{1.0}

 In order to achieve these configuration the TIMIT data was split.
 Fig. \ref{fig:data} illustrates the split of the data into 8 subsets (A--H).
 The TIMIT dataset contains speech from 462 speakers in training and 168 speakers in the test set, with 8 utterances for each speaker.
 The TIMIT training and test set are split into 8 blocks, where each block contains 2 utterances per speaker, randomly chosen.
 Thus each block A,B,C,D contains data from 462 speakers with 924 utterances taken from the training sets, and each block E,F,G,H contains speech from 168 test set speakers with 336 utterances.